Not too long ago, I wrote a detailed how-to guide on how to start a language blog.

 It’s honestly a real struggle to keep up.

-The way people read and engage with blogs, channels and social media accounts looks almost nothing like what it did when I began blogging about language learning eight years ago.
+The way people read and engage with blogs, channels and social media accounts looks almost nothing like what it did when I began blogging about language learning all those years ago.
 I also talked recently about the way this has affected language app development.

 So I’m always asking: